 Here’s a resource from Yoast if you want to go into details of understanding longtail keywords.

-5. Searching Question Keywords
+5. Look for Question Keywords

 Question keywords are search queries in the form of questions around your focus keyword and the main topic that you are covering(s).
+If you want to go beyond regular keyword research and do an advanced keyword research, you must look for relevant question keywords.

 Based on human behavior and the rise of voice search, question queries are becoming much more common.